 - Is there an application deadline?

-There is no formal deadline for applying to the MA programme and we can usually accept applications up until early-August for entry that year.
+We can usually accept applications up until mid-August for entry that year.
 This gives enough time for us to receive your supporting documents and review your application.

 However, if you are planning on applying for funding you will need to submit your application ahead of the relevant funding deadline.